mahdihasanaghaei/Cancer-Classification/README.md

 # AI-Project
-I used the logistic regression algorithm on the cancer dataset and then found the final and optimal weights by the genetic algorithm
+I used the logistic regression algorithm on the cancer dataset to train the model and then found the final and optimal chromosomes by the genetic algorithm